 Personally, I hate carrying around a lot of cash so I would withdraw 40 euro at a time which, of course, I did a couple times a week.
 About a month after arriving, I checked my bank account to discover I was a couple hundred dollars short of what I had expected.
 Panicking, I went through every transaction only to realize I was being charged $5CAD for every withdrawal I made.
 Trust me, that was a painful lesson to learn the hard way.

-Credit cards are also susceptible to international charges that add an extra 3% or so to the exchange rate for foreign purchases.
-So, really, when it comes to banking, your best bet is to open a local account in the new country as soon as possible or, see if your home bank has some suggestions on how to waive those fees and manage your money.
+As for credit cards, you’ll want to make sure you have a good travel credit card.
+However, credit cards are also susceptible to international charges that add an extra 3% or so to the exchange rate for foreign purchases.
+Really, when it comes to banking, your best bet is to open a local account in the new country as soon as possible or, see if your home bank has some suggestions on how to waive those fees and manage your money.

 Make Your New Home Feel Like Your Home